-The defect criteria that we have established from experience in irradiations in the NRU loops at Chalk River, NPD, Douglas Point and Pickering is shown in Figure 34.
+The defect criteria that we have established from experience in irradiations in the NRU loops at Chalk River, NPD, Douglas Point and Pickering is shown in Figure 33.
 It is a plot of outer element rating versus burnup and indicates a decrease in element rating that an element can withstand when the element rating is increased up to the finite probability line.

 The solution to the problem of this type of defect has been to modify our fuel management and reactor operations to minimize power changes and develop a more tolerant fuel, capable of withstanding significant power changes during its life.
-This type of fuel is called CANLUB in which a thin graphite layer is superimposed between UO_2 pellets and Zircaloy sheathing.
+This type of fuel is called $CANLUB^{(9)}$ in which a thin graphite layer is superimposed between $UO_2$ pellets and Zircaloy sheathing.
 With these changes and our increasing operating experience, we believe that our target defect rate of less than 0.3% for a mature station will be obtainable in the future.
+An upto-date (May 73) paper on our fuel performance is given in Ref.
+10.

-Figure 34 Douglas Point Defect Criteria
+Figure 33 Douglas Point Defect Criteria